- A blue-collar business typically employs people who are trained in manual labor.

 - Miami-Ft.
 Lauderdale, Florida: $11,586

-Despite the high invoice amounts, it is important to remember that these blue collar businesses might not be making the most profit, said Mark Bartels, chief financial officer at Invoice2go.
-He said contributing to the reason for blue collar businesses topping the list is because the cost of roofing and construction servicers, for example, are high.
-However, those businesses often have low margins.
+Despite the high invoice amounts, it is important to remember that these blue-collar businesses might not have been making the most profit, said Mark Bartels, chief financial officer at Invoice2go.
+One reason construction and roofing topped the list is that the costs of those services to the businesses themselves is high, he said, but those businesses often have low profit margins.